-ACTR707 Used in Combination with Trastuzumab for HER2+ Cancers antibody that targets the HER2 cell surface receptor, and is currently approved to treat HER2+ breast cancers and HER2+ gastric cancers alone and in combination with chemotherapy.
+We are currently in late-stage preclinical development of ACTR707 used in combination with trastuzumab for the treatment of patients with cancers that overexpress HER2.
+Trastuzumab is a humanized monoclonal antibody that targets the HER2 cell surface receptor, and is currently approved to treat HER2+ breast cancers and

+HER2+ gastric cancers alone and in combination with chemotherapy.
 While HER2 is overexpressed in a subset of breast and gastric cancers, it is found at very low levels on certain tissues within the body.
 In preclinical studies, we have shown antigen-specific killing of HER2-overexpressing cell lines with ACTR707 used in combination with trastuzumab, without observing cytotoxic effects in normal cells expressing low amounts of HER2.
 ACTR707 used in combination with trastuzumab also induces remissions in relevant mouse models of HER2+ cancers.